kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 The new `kfctl` client replaces `kfctl.sh` and is implemented in golang.

+Note: Additional issues have been opened so this README.md will have additional updates.

 ## Requirements

  - Create a common API for the UI (gcp-click-to-deploy) and `kfctl` (`KfApp`).